She had the exotic glamor of a foreign film star. |

 Naturally: West High.
 The school on the "wrong side" of town.
 Everyone on our goodie-goodie East side knew that all sorts of unsavory -- even unspeakable -- things went on over there.
 People were on welfare.
 They lived in trailers.
 They dropped out of high school.
 Some were even juvenile delinquents.
 Morals were loose, of course, and the girls undoubtedly used padded bras (with dirty straps) to keep things throbbing.

 The guys were greasers (yuck, Brylcream).
 The baddest boys wore bandanas around their heads and stained, sleeveless undershirts.
 They drove souped-up, old, loud cars.
 And a lot of them had foreign names.
 Some of their fathers were, like, truck drivers and construction workers.
 It was terrible to know that people could live that way.
 "Something should be done," our mothers (and local officials) agreed.
-Those loose, lazy, no-goo people were a blight, possibly contagious, on our pristine valley.
+Those loose, lazy, no-good people were a blight, possibly contagious, on our pristine valley.

 UNCHAINED MELODY